-Where do I start, well I think I need to start with Jenny, she technically is the bookings administrator but as we quickly realised she is the first half of the amazing family partnership that is the blue mountains eco tours.
-She was very accommodating and helped us through booking booking process with ease.
-Paul (Jenny’s husband) a the second half of makes the blue mountains eco tours so great and he was our tour guide and driver for the day.
+Where do I start, well I think I need to start with Jenny, she technically is the bookings administrator but as we quickly realised she is the first half of the fantastic family partnership that is the blue mountains eco-tours.
+She was very accommodating and helped us through the booking process with ease.
+Paul (Jenny’s husband) the second half of makes the blue mountains eco tours so great and he was our tour guide and driver for the day.

 Paul is incredibly knowledgeable about almost every part of Sydney, the blue mountains, the wildlife, Australia’s economics and even photography.
 I swear he answered every question we asked him with ease.
 It was like having your our private tutor walking with you.

 Our day started at our hotel, yep no need to navigate your way to them, they go the extra mile and pick you up right outside your hotel, no hassle and no fuss and definitely something we were really grateful of at the end of the day, when we just climbed out the immaculate offroader, we were back at our hotel.

 We were the last ones to be picked up, so we were straight off to the blue mountains.
 It didn’t seem like a long drive as we were chatting with everyone on the way.
 It was nice to get to know Paul and the others on tour better; Paul shared with us local knowledge for the neighbourhoods we were driving through.

 Our first stop was amazing; we stood to look out across the top of the blue mountains, looking at the caverns.
 Not only did we get to take some daring pictures too scare our family back home (all staged of course) but we were offered tea, coffee, traditional Australian biscuits and a selection of sweet fruits.
 It was awesome to look out at such a stunning view having a cup of tea and a bickie.
 Yes, yes I know I’m a cliche, but I don’t care, I’m British, and I live for a good cuppa tea.